jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 How?

 Responsibilities are divided *across* class hierarchies, and so classes don't have access to the internal details of other classes.
-Anything that is accessible to clients, is because it has been explicitly exposed through it's public facing interface, adhering (in a sense) to another design principle:
+Anything that is accessible to clients, is because it has been explicitly exposed through it's public facing interface, adhering to another design principle:

 > *Program to interfaces, not implementations*